IWC Cal.89 18ct Pink Gold 1961

 Please note, studio lights, professional-grade digital cameras, and macro lenses can be very unkind to an unrestored vintage watch dial.
 Also the dial here measures less than 1.25 inches across, so the image you’re seeing may be between 5 – 25 times larger than the watch itself.
 Therefore please keep in mind you are seeing many tiny flaws which cannot be seen, or will be very hard to see with the naked eye, even under close examination.
 Suffice to say, on the wrist, in natural light, this dial looks much better and carries a great deal more charm than the photographs portray.

 Many consider the IWC Cal.89 to be one of the great hand-wound movements of the 20th century.
 This movement was originally developed in 1946 by the genius of watchmaking, Albert Pellaton, who designed this movement to meet the most demanding and highly rigorous specifications of the British Ministry of Defence.
-Each movement went through a 44-day testing period in five positions and ranging in temperature from -5° to +46° C. It was produced for military use, continuously for over 30 years and became ‘The standard’ for all military-grade timepieces.
+Each movement went through a 44-day testing period in five positions and a range of temperatures from -5° to +46° C. It was produced for military use, continuously for over 30 years and became ‘The standard’ for all military-grade timepieces.
 The movement also became an IWC mainstay for the commercial market, remaining in production until the mid-1990s.

 We have already touched on the craftsmanship and sheer beauty of IWC movements.
 Some examples of the extra care and attention are the finishing applied to the bridges or plates, characterised by a series of arc-grained bars etched lightly onto bridges or plates, creating a wave-like effect.
 This is known as a ‘Geneva Wave’ finish.
 Furthermore, all the edges of the plates are beautifully bevelled which is very difficult and time-consuming to achieve.
 Lastly, each of the ruby jewels is set in brass ‘chantons’ which are then screwed into the plates rather than setting the jewel directly into the plates.
 This is the kind of detail which sets IWC apart.